zafar142007/adnetwork/README.md

 The partner URLs thus registered with us will be crawled at regular intervals to find out the context of the pages such as city names[1].
 When that page is loaded on the browser, the relevant advertisements are chosen in realtime and shown on the page.

 Deployment steps:
 1. Execute the file db.sql on a MySQL database server with hostname 'database.mysql'.
+Change the database connection credentials in persistence.xml.
 2. Build the project using maven and deploy on a web container like Tomcat on a server with hostname 'adnetwork.api'.
 3. On the partner site, insert the html listed in the file 'partner-integration-snippet.html'.